“Statovci’s literary gifts are prodigious.”

 The New York Times Book Review

 PAJTIM STATOVCI was born in Kosovo to Albanian parents in 1990.
 His family fled the Yugoslav wars and moved to Finland when he was two years old.
-He holds an MA in comparative literature and is a PhD candidate at the University of Helsinki.
+He holds an MA in comparative literature and is a doctoral researcher at the University of Helsinki.
 His first book, My Cat Yugoslavia, won the Helsingin Sanomat Literature Prize for best debut novel; his second novel, Crossing, was a finalist for the National Book Award; and Bolla was awarded Finland’s highest literary honor, The Finlandia Prize.
 In 2021, Bolla was a finalist for The Kirkus Prize for Fiction.

 His first novel, My Cat Yugoslavia, originally published in 2014, received widespread acclaim among critics and readers alike, and won Statovci the prestigious Helsingin Sanomat Literature Prize.
 The awarding jury praised the still only 24-year-old author’s ability to combine the dreamlike with the realistic, and give old symbols new meaning and power.
 My Cat Yugoslavia was published in English in 2017 by Pantheon Books.
 The novel was longlisted for the International Dublin Literary Award.

 Statovci’s second novel, Crossing, published in 2016, was likewise thanked for its its exquisitely crafted prose and original treatment of the motifs.
 Statovci received the Toisinkoinen Literature Prize in 2016.
 Published in English in 2019 by Pantheon Books, Crossing was a National Book Award Finalist 2019.
-Crossing was also longlisted for the 2021 International Dublin Literary Award.
+The novel was also longlisted for the 2021 International Dublin Literary Award.

 Statovci’s work has been translated into over 20 languages.